-The bill amends section 555 of the Occupational Code to update the process by which respondents can respond to citations issued by the department.
+The bill amends section 555 of the Occupational Code to update the notification process for respondents who receive a citation.
 It specifies that respondents now have 30 days to notify the department in writing whether they accept the conditions described in the citation or do not admit to the alleged violation.
-If they accept the conditions, they must sign and return the citation along with any required fines within the same 30-day period.
-The department is then required to include the citation and any accompanying materials in the respondent's records, indicating the nature of the violation and the acceptance of conditions.
+If they accept the conditions, they must return the signed citation along with any required fines or materials within the same 30-day period.
+The department is then required to include the citation and accompanying materials in the respondent's records, indicating the nature of the violation and acceptance of the conditions.
 Additionally, if no further disciplinary actions are taken against the respondent within five years, the citation will be removed from their records.

-Furthermore, the bill introduces provisions for the automatic removal of citations related to failure to complete continuing education.
-Starting January 1, 2026, such citations and accompanying materials will be automatically removed from a person's record after a specified period, or upon proof of completion of the continuing education requirements.
-Individuals whose citations are removed will be allowed to represent that no citation exists regarding the subject matter of the removed citation.
-This amendment aims to streamline the citation process and provide a clearer path for individuals to maintain their professional records.
+The bill also introduces new provisions regarding citations for failure to complete continuing education.
+Starting January 1, 2026, such citations and accompanying materials will be automatically removed from a person's record after a specified period.
+Furthermore, if the individual provides proof of completing the required continuing education, the citation will be removed from their record.
+Individuals who have citations removed under these provisions will be allowed to represent that no citation exists regarding the subject matter of the removed citation.

 Statutes affected: